 TV/Radio shows

-The AVENUE project has been the subject of TV and radio shows that have been broadcasted on national prime time channels (RTL, France 3 region etc) which gave the project a massive visibility.
+The AVENUE project has been the subject of TV and radio shows that have been broadcasted on national channels (RTL, France 3 region, etc.) which gave the project a massive visibility.

 Scientific/academic publishing

-Our pioneering research results have been relayed in tens of scientific publication ranging from journal articles to academic books trough workshop articles.
+Our pioneering research results have been relayed in tens of scientific publication ranging from journal articles to academic books through workshop articles.

 See more in our publication section.